 The East River Waterfront Esplanade & Piers Project continues to progress on schedule.
-During the quarter the subrecipient worked on construction activities at Package 4 (esplanade improvements from Catherine Slip to Pike Slip) and Pier 35.
-Construction on the Package 4 segment of the project remains ongoing.
-Construction work on Pier 35 is complete and the Pier has is now open to the public.
-The design contractor for the Brooklyn Bridge Esplanade segment continues to work on the conceptual design phase and community outreach.
-Approximately \$1,820,000 in reimbursement requests were paid this quarter with about \$840,000 of that amount paid to Minority and Woman-Owned Business Enterprises.
+During the quarter the subrecipient worked on the construction phase of the Package 4 (esplanade improvements from Catherine Slip to Pike Slip) and schematic design phase for the Brooklyn Bridge Esplanade (Peck Slip to Catherine Slip) segments.
+Construction activities on Package 4 performed this quarter included site grading, construction of utility trenches and concrete pavement.
+LMDC also worked on the environmental review related to the Brooklyn Bridge Esplanade segment of the project during the quarter.
+Approximately \$55,000 was charged to this activity this quarter with another \$2.7 million in reimbursement requests received which are under review